GulatiAshish/Ledger/README.md

 **The app code** lives in your GitHub repo.
 Safe indefinitely, needs no thought.

 **Your expenses** exist in one place: IndexedDB on the phone.
 There is no cloud copy.
 Until you export, the phone *is* the database.

+Use **More → Back up to Drive**, not *Export*.
+Export writes to the phone's downloads folder, which dies with the phone — so it isn't really a backup.
+Back up to Drive opens Android's share sheet and pushes the file off the device entirely.
+Same file either way; only one of them survives losing the phone.

 Recovery on a new phone: